-Caretakers are responsible for confirming that any equipment provided by the school or its vendors matches the equipment listed in the tracking email received.
-Caretakers must notify Student Technical Support within seven (7) school days of receipt of any discrepancies, or if any equipment does not arrive in good working condition.
+Caretakers are responsible for confirming that any equipment provided by Connections Academy matches the tracking email received.
+They must notify Connections Academy Student Technical Support within seven (7) school days of receipt of any discrepancies between the tracking email and what was received, or if any equipment does not arrive in good working condition.

-Though the school or its vendors may provide used equipment for student use, any equipment provided will be in good working condition and should function in accordance with the requirements of the school's educational program.
+Though Connections Academy may provide used equipment for student use, any equipment provided will be in good working condition and should function in accordance with the requirements of the school's educational program.
 Used equipment is supplied with only Connections Academy-authorized software installed.
 All computer hard drives are reimaged and reconfigured prior to being shipped to the next user.

-The only authorized location for any school-provided equipment or materials is the address where the materials were shipped.
-Any transfer of materials to another location within the state must be specifically authorized by Connections Academy.
-Laptops, where provided, may move temporarily with the student provided the Location Change Request Form is completed and approved by the school and the student remains actively enrolled in the school.
-Please contact the School Leader to obtain a Location Transfer Request form if you expect to move.
+The only authorized location for any materials is the address where the materials were shipped by Connections Academy.
+Any movement of materials to any other location within the state must be specifically authorized by

+Connections Academy, and stationary computer equipment (desktop computer and monitor) can never be taken out of the state.
+Laptops, where provided, may move temporarily with the student provided the Location Change Request Form is completed and approved by the School Leader, and the student remains actively enrolled in the school.
+Please contact your School Leader to obtain a Location Transfer Request form if you expect to move (see Location Change).

 Failure to obtain authorization can result in the repossession of, or invoicing for, the materials.
-Caretakers are responsible for providing the school with up-to-date contact information (address, phone numbers, email addresses, etc.), including any validation of contact information as required by the school, and keeping the information updated on the Student Information Form in om Online Classroom.
+Caretakers are responsible for providing the school with up-to-date contact information (address, phone numbers, email addresses, etc.), including any validation of contact information as required by the school, and keeping the information updated on the Student Information Form in Pearson Online Classroom.

-Use of school-provided equipment is only for school purposes, although limited access to personal email using a personal ISP and web-based email account is permitted.
-However, the use of Microsoft Outlook, Microsoft Outlook Express, or any other email program that is installed directly onto the computer ("unauthorized email") is not permitted.
+Use of equipment provided by Connections Academy is only for school purposes, although limited access to personal email using a personal ISP and web-based email account is permitted.
+However, the use of Microsoft® Outlook®, Microsoft Outlook® Express, or any other email program that is installed directly onto the computer ("unauthorized email") is not permitted.

-The use of unauthorized email programs exposes the computer to potential viruses, which could result in charges for repairs to the computer and additional penalties.
-Anyone using unauthorized email programs risks permanently losing their data if the Connections Academy computer must be restored, reimaged, or returned for repair.
-The school will not be responsible for any loss of emails.
+The use of unauthorized email programs risks contaminating the Connections Academy computer with a virus, which could result in charges for repairs to the computer and additional penalties.
+Anyone using unauthorized email programs risks permanently losing any email if the Connections Academy computer has to be restored, reimaged, or returned for repair.
+Connections Academy will not be responsible for any loss of emails.